Primary Use Cases

 - Solving large-scale computing problems like big data analysis, machine learning, and artificial intelligence

-Cloud providers have enjoyed massive growth due to rapid adoption amongst companies going through digital transformations.
+Cloud providers have multiplied to service widespread digital transformations.
 Cloud adoption is mixed between public and private clouds.

 Public Cloud Adoption

-Amazon Web Services leads the pack while Microsoft Azure is not far behind.
-Google has a fair share but lags due to a late start and a reduced number of relationships with large enterprises.
+Amazon Web Services leads the pack, while Microsoft Azure is slightly behind.
+Google has a share but started later and has fewer relationships with large enterprises.

 Private Cloud Adoption

 Amazon Web Services

 In 2002 the AWS platform was born.
-This move was a classic case of dogfooding where Amazon needed web-scale to deliver their shopping experience at scale.
-Why wouldn’t Amazon attempt to recoup some of their hosting costs by reselling their platform?
+This emergence was a classic case of dogfooding since Amazon needed web-scale services.
+Why wouldn’t Amazon attempt to recoup some of its hosting costs by reselling its platforms?

 Microsoft Azure is like AWS in many ways.
-It provides scalable services that complement their business productivity solutions.
-Azure’s cloud services tend to appear like a monolith within the Azure Web Portal.
-Under the hood, there are single responsibility services like Azure Functions that allow you to run functions in the cloud, much like AWS with AWS Lambda.
+It provides scalable services that complement its business productivity solutions.
+Azure’s cloud services appear like a monolith within the Azure Web Portal.
+Under the hood, single-responsibility services like Azure Functions allow you to run functions in the cloud.

 Google’s services have evolved in fits over the years.
-Google App Engine was released in 2008 and was meant solely for Python applications with its first iteration.
-Fast forward to the present, and Google App Engine now supports a multitude of languages.
-Google’s cloud services bear a resemblance to other cloud services, as evidenced by the Google Cloud Functions service.
+Google App Engine was released in 2008 and only ran Python applications.
+Now Google App Engine supports many languages.
+Google’s cloud services resemble other cloud services, as evidenced by the Google Cloud Functions service.

-I could go on and on like Larry Ellison, but I’ll spare you that.
+I could go on and on like Larry Ellison, but I’ll spare you.
 Luckily, the software industry is a shining bastion of commerce.
 It is booming, and competition is fierce.
-There’s plenty of room for the likes of Oracle, VMWare, Red Hat, and others.
+There’s plenty of room for Oracle, VMWare, Red Hat, and others.